sonnygeorge/cs217b-assignment3/README.md

   flask-app
 ```

-You can stop and delete the image with:
+You can stop the container and delete the image with:

 ```bash
 docker stop flask-container